 b.
 Convocations, Lectures, Concerts, and Entertainments

 c.
 Special Lectures

 d.
 University Athletic Events

 e.
 Committee Meetings

 f.
 Classrooms and Auditoriums

 g.
-Conferences, Workshops, Short Courses and Similar Meetings 205
+Conferences, Workshops, Short Courses and Similar Meetings

 h.
-Procedures and Services 205
+Procedures and Services

 5. Policies for Specific Facilities 206

 a.
 Robertson Memorial Field House 206

 b.
 Bradley Student Center 207

 c.
 Neumiller Lecture Hall

 d.
 Hartmann Center for the Performing Arts 208

 e.
 Dingeldine Music Center

 G. Services Available to the Faculty

 1. University Bookstore

 2. University ID (Quickcard)

 3. Mail Service

 4. Telephone Service

 5. Duplicating Service

-Bupilouting Convice
+6. Purchase, Supply or Service Requisition

 Check Cashing Service

 8. Notary Services

-9. Lost and Found Property
+Notary Services

 10. Vehicle Registration

+11. Police/Security Department

+12. Health Center

 Guidelines for Emergencies:

-13. Dining Facilities.
+13. Dining Facilities

 H. Faculty Teaching, Research, and Creativity

-1. An Office for Teaching Excellence and Faculty Development [OTEFD]
+1. The Center for Teaching Excellence and Learning [CTEL]

 2. The Board

 3. Standing Committees

 a.
-Committee to Promote Teaching and Faculty and Student Research and Creat
+Committee to Promote Teaching and Faculty and Student Research and Cre

-Activity
+Activity -

 b.
 Bradley University Campus Conversations Series Committee

 c.
 A University New Faculty Mentorship Committee:

 4. Funding for faculty development and student engagement

 APPENDIX

 Official University Faculty Handbook Disclaimer

 Notice: "Service"

 Procedures for making changes and revisions to the Faculty Handbook

 The origin of proposals:

 The disposition of proposals:

-Proposals which are subject to approval of the Senate, the President, and, at the senate of the senat
+1) Proposals which are subject to approval of the Senate, the President, and, at

 President's discretion, the Board of Trustees

-Proposals which are subject to administrative approval after consulting a stand
+2) Proposals which are subject to administrative approval after consulting a star

-committee of the Senate or the Senate as a whole, but do not generally require Ser
+committee of the Senate or the Senate as a whole, but do not generally require S

 action.

-3) Proposals that are informational and only subject to administrative approval aft er
+3) Proposals that are informational and only subject to administrative approval a lfter

 receiving advice from the appropriate advisory committee 220

 Evaluation of the Dean (From III.
 D. 5.)

-Sample cover letter for the questionnaire used in the annual evaluation 222
+Sample cover letter for the questionnaire used in the annual evaluation

 Sample cover letter for the questionnaire used in the third year evaluation 223